-The research team performed a meta-analysis of studies reporting on QOL in 473 ACL deficient individuals, five years or longer after injury.
-Study participants were surveyed about their QOL using the Knee injury and Osteoarthritis Outcome Score QOL subscale (KOOS-QOL).
-Researchers compared QOL scores of those who received treatment for ACL tear recovery without surgery, to those who had reconstructive knee surgery following an ACL rupture.
+The research team performed a meta-analysis of studies that reported on QOL of 473 patients who were ACL deficient, five years or longer post-injury.
+The Knee injury and Osteoarthritis Outcome Score QOL subscale (KOOS-QOL) was used as a survey instrument to assess quality of life.
+Researchers compared QOL scores of patients who received treatment for ACL tear recovery without surgery, to those who had reconstructive knee surgery following an ACL rupture.

 The study produced the following findings:

-● Reported QOL outcomes were similar in both ACL deficient and ACL reconstructed groups.
+● Reported outcomes of QOL were similar in both the ACL-deficient and ACL-reconstructed groups.

-● Long term impairments in knee-related QOL persisted post-ACL rupture, whether subjects had reconstructive surgery, or whether they received ACL tear treatment without surgery.
+● Long term knee-related QOL impairments persisted after an ACL rupture, whether subjects had reconstructive surgery, or whether they received ACL tear treatment without surgery.

 ● New strategies are called for in treating ACL tears with long term QOL in mind.

-The authors of the study noted that, in many cases, “Rehabilitation alone is an effective alternative to reconstruction for some patients, warranting the investigation of QOL in ACL-deficient individuals.”
+The study’s authors noted that, in many cases, “Rehabilitation alone is an effective alternative to reconstruction for some patients, warranting the investigation of QOL in ACL-deficient individuals.”
 (Filbay et al., 2015) When factoring in the risks inherent in surgery, individuals suffering an ACL tear should give careful consideration to non-surgical alternatives for ACL tear recovery without surgery.

 The authors made the following recommendations for treatment: